bluesky-social/ozone/HOSTING.md

 One of the most common sources of misconfiguration is not opening firewall ports correctly.
 Please be sure to double check this step.

-In your cloud provider's console, the following ports should be open to inbound access from the public internet.
+In your cloud provider's console, the following ports should be open to inbound and outbound access to and from the public internet.

 - 80/tcp (Used only for TLS certification verification)
 - 443/tcp (Used for all application requests)
+- 22/ssh (Used for SSH commands into the instance)

 Note that WebSockets (over HTTPS) will be used to pull labels from your Ozone instance in to the network.